aspnetboilerplate/aspnetboilerplate/doc/WebSite/Unit-Of-Work.md

     }

 That's all you have to do!
 The name was updated.
 We didn't even have to call the \_personRepository.Update method.
-The O/RM framework keeps track of all the changes of entities in a unit of work and reflects these changes to the database.
+The ORM framework keeps track of all the changes of entities in a unit of work and reflects these changes to the database.